 Do you have a great idea that could benefit other people in Bournemouth?
 Could you create your own community project or suggest one?
+It could be regular volunteering or a one off!
 If so, you're in the right place!

 Step 1: Putting together your ideas

 When thinking about your project, it's important to note what the need of the local community is and the impact that you will be able to make through your volunteering activities.
 You'll also need 2 current BU students to be your project leaders.

 Before you submit your project proposal, you'll need to make a project plan.
 You'll need to explain what your project aims and objectives are; what volunteering activities your project will include; how your project will benefit BU students and the local community along with details about how many student volunteers you will need help from and the timescales for your project.

 to submit your project proposal.